Search results for

 HyperFocal Pro - best panasonic apps

-HyperFocal Pro is a different style of photography app.
+HyperFocal Pro is a unique type of photography app.
 It doesn’t take or edit pictures.
 It helps with calculations, mostly.
 You can keep track of things like your camera settings and shooting conditions.
-That includes depth of field, angle of view, the field of view, and hyperfocal distance.
+That includes depth of field, angle of view, field of view, and hyperfocal distance.
 The UI is a little bland, but entirely functional.
 There isn’t a lot to complain about, really.
 This is an excellent app for DSLR photographers.
-Plus, it’s completely free with no ads or in-app purchases.
+Plus, it’s completely free, with no ads or in-app purchases.

 Open Camera